After your baby is born

 - If the results still show elevated ALT/AST or bile acid levels you will need to have the tests repeated.
 If, after six months, your levels are still not improving it may be advisable to be referred to a hepatologist (liver specialist) or, if there not one in your area, a gastroenterologist with a special interest in the liver.
 You may have another liver condition (although this is quite rare) or your liver is just taking a little while to settle down.
 This has been known to happen with women who have had ICP.
 Whatever the underlying reason you will need to see a specialist who will advise you on what to do next.

 - We already know that women who have ICP have a greater risk of developing gallstones, but there is some suggestion that women who have had ICP may also have an increased risk of developing other forms of liver disease, such as biliary tree cancer, in later life.
-We must stress that this risk is very, very small (your risk of developing something like breast cancer is much higher), but we have received advice from a hepatologist that it makes sense for women who have had ICP to have annual liver function and bile acid tests.
+We must stress that this risk is very, very small (your risk of developing something like breast cancer is much higher), but we have received advice from a hepatologist that it makes sense for women who have had ICP to have annual liver blood tests and bile acid tests.
 This is very new thinking and your doctor is unlikely to be aware of this advice.

 - Recent research suggests that women with ICP have an increased risk of developing Type 2 diabetes and/or cardiovascular disease in later life.
 This is because ICP is a metabolic disease and it’s thought that the metabolic changes that take place during an ICP pregnancy have an effect not only on the woman but also on her children.
 For example, there may also be an increased risk of Type 2 diabetes for children in later life.
 It’s all very early research, so much more work is needed to fully understand the implications.